ELELAB/mavisp_accessory_tools/tools/alphafill_cofactor_survey/example/find_cofactor/README.txt

 #python ../../find_cofactor.py -u P00533

 # Run for file with more than one Uniprot AC
-#python ../../find_cofactor.py -i uniprotACs.txt
+#python ../../find_cofactor.py -i index.csv

 # Run with cofactor filter list (to only keep heteroatoms that are in that list)
-python ../../find_cofactor.py -i uniprotACs.txt -f ../annotate_heteroatoms/cofactor_only.txt -o summary_output
+python ../../find_cofactor.py -i index.csv -f ../annotate_heteroatoms/cofactor_only.txt -o summary_output